awaregroup/IIALab/labs/Lab02.md

-# Lab 02 - Integrating Windows 10 IoT with Azure IoT Central
+# Lab 2 – Connect your device to Azure IoT Central

 This lab covers setting up Azure IoT Central, creating a Device Template and adding your HummingBoard as a device.
 By the end of this Lab you should be able to monitor your HummingBoard device in the cloud.

 ## Pre-requisites